In Real Life: Searching for Connection in High-Tech Times

 About the Author

 Jon Mitchell is a graduate of Brown University, where he created an independent concentration in Music and Mind.
-He worked as a journalist for ReadWrite and other tech publications.
-He is publisher at Burning Man and has recorded a rock album called Portal.
-He lives in Los Angeles.
+He was publisher at Burning Man for five years and worked as a journalist for ReadWrite and other tech publications.
+He recorded a rock album called Portal.
+He lives in Los Angeles, California.